Unlocking its Potential

 Chatham Centre and Waterfront with its maritime heritage, university campus and strategic location is set to be the heart of this resurgent city.

 Medway Waterfront spans 11km from Strood to Gillingham, with superb riverside sites offering huge potential for high-quality residential, business and leisure developments.

 The flagship mixed-use development of Rochester Riverside is set to create iconic new vistas.
-Important strides have also been made towards realising the potential of other key sites at Gillingham Waterfront, Strood Riverside and Centre, and at Temple Waterfront, with its superb views of Rochester's castle and cathedral and potential for a new rail station.
+Residential development has already started and the site will be served by the new Rochester railway station opening in 2015.
+Important strides have also been made towards realising the potential of other key sites at Gillingham Waterfront, Strood Riverside and Centre, and at Temple Waterfront, with its superb views of Rochester's castle and cathedral.

 In addition to the waterfront areas, the opportunities on the Isle of Grain, at Chattenden and at Kingsnorth will play a key role in the transformation of Medway.